 Candidates will be judged not only on their scholastic accomplishments but also on their physical and emotional capacities to meet the full requirements of the school's program of medicine and to graduate as skilled and effective practitioners of medicine.
 Students must be able to accomplish each of Saba University School of Medicine’s competencies, as well as all other programmatic requirements, before graduation.

-It is the responsibility of a candidate who seeks a reasonable accommodation to contact the Office of Disability Resources at email@example.com.
-Whether to grant an accommodation will be determined by the school in its sole discretion.
+It is the responsibility of a candidate who seeks reasonable accommodation to contact the Office of Disability Resources at firstname.lastname@example.org.
+Whether to grant an accommodation will be determined by the school at its sole discretion.

 * These technical standards are adapted with permission from the standards developed by Drexel University College of Medicine.